1963 GibsonEverly Brothers – Black

 Specifications:

-- Finish Details: Original, Good Condition, expected finish checking, especially on the front of the guitar around the pickguard (no cracks in the wood)
+- Finish Details: Original, Good Condition, heavy finish checking (especially on the front of the guitar around the pickguard, these are not cracks in the wood), a couple of repaired top cracks near the neck

 - Body Material: Spruce Top, Maple Back and Sides